Sats Connect - Wallet API for Bitcoin & Stacks

 signInputs

-• number[]: the index of the inputs to sign
+• the values are the indexes of the inputs to sign with each address.

 broadcast